 How to Make Oven Baked Shrimp Scampi

-1. Preheat the oven to 425°F.
+1. Preheat oven to 425°F.

-4. Sprinkle with salt & pepper.
+2. Sprinkle evenly with salt and pepper.

 What size shrimp should I use?